 Dix is often climbed by itself, but in many cases is combined with the rest or parts of the Dix Range.
-The Dix Range also includes Carson Peak (South Dix), Grace Peak (East Dix), Hough Peak, and Macomb Mountain.
-Dix is the big boy of the range and you will see why when you go out for this hike.
+The Dix Range also includes Carson Peak (South Dix), Grace Peak (formally East Dix), Hough Peak, and Macomb Mountain.
+Dix is the tallest mountain in the Range and you will see why when you go out for this hike.
 It is High Peak #6 out of 46.
 If hiking all mountains in the Range, see our listing for the entire Dix Range or read our blog post about The Dix Range Traverse.

 Camping between 3,500 feet and 4,000 feet is limited to designated campsites.
 Camping above 4,000 feet is prohibited.

 Snowshoeing Dix Mountain is a fine adventure as any, but comes with a few challenges.
 If starting from Elk Lake, hikers will need to use the lot at Clear Pond, adding an additional 4- miles RT to their hike.
 Deep snow, narrow paths, and wet snow on overhanging trees are all obstacles on this hike in winter.
 Snowshoes or skis are required when there is 12 or more inches of snow.